-Loomed over by the brooding Mount Vesuvius and with a reputation as more than a little rough and ready, Naples is often omitted from the standard tourist itinerary.
+Loomed over by the brooding Mount Vesuvius and with a reputation as more than a little rough and ready, Naples is sometimes omitted from the standard tourist itinerary.
 However, those that skip Italy’s third-largest city – or just use it as a springboard for exploring the glamorous Amalfi Coast – are missing out.
 Neapolitan culture is as exuberant and generous as its inhabitants.
 With over 2,500 years of history under its belt, every aspect of life – from food to art, architecture to coffee – is turned up a notch.
 And unlike the central and northern art cities, Naples remains a reasonably priced destination, especially for eating out (which you’ll be doing plenty of).

 As one of the oldest cities in Europe, Naples has a rich history to discover.
 Start by visiting the city’s castles built to house royals and defend from foreign invaders.
 There’s Castel Nuovo and its magnificent marble arch, Castel dell’Ovo, said to have a magical egg in its foundations, and the hilltop Castel Sant’Elmo and its famed vistas across the city.

-The perfect partner for a shot of espresso is a sfogliatella – layers of thin, crispy pastry with a rich ricotta filling.
-This sweet treat is said to originate from the Santa Rosa monastery in the nearby province of Salerno.
+The perfect partner for a shot of espresso is a sweet and creamy sfogliatella – layers of thin, crispy pastry with a rich ricotta filling.
+This delectable treat is said to originate from the Santa Rosa monastery in the nearby province of Salerno.
 The most traditional recipes include a topping of whipped cream and cherries, just like the monks used to make.
 Sfogliatelab has been making them for over a century, or try the pastries at Attanasio for some of the most authentic in Naples.

 Despite the fact that summer temperatures can hit upward of 35C (95F) in Naples, it’s always possible to feel Christmassy on one particular street.
-Neapolitans are said to have been making presepi, or nativity scenes, since the 13th century.
-Not just for Christmas, many are on display all year round across the city, with Via San Gregorio Armeno, otherwise known as Christmas Alley, the most popular spot dedicated to this artisanal craft-turned-art form.
+Neapolitans are said to have been making presepi, or nativity scenes, since the 13th century, and many are on display all year round across the city, with Via San Gregorio Armeno (or Via dei Presepi), the most popular spot dedicated to this artisanal craft-turned-art form.
 And it’s not just about Jesus, Mary and Joseph anymore – you’ll also find mini-statuettes of pizza-makers, celebrity singers, politicians, football players and more.

-Come face to face with the city’s past residents at the Catacombs of San Gaudioso and of San Gennaro, lying eerily silent beneath one of the busiest districts of Naples.
-Compare the large, bespoke tombs where the wealthy were buried and the floor tombs that poorer residents were allocated when they kicked the bucket back in the 17th century.
+Come face-to-face with the city’s past residents at the Catacombs of San Gaudioso and of San Gennaro, lying eerily silent beneath one of the busiest districts of Naples.
+Compare the large, bespoke tombs where the wealthy were buried to the floor tombs that poorer residents were allocated when they kicked the bucket back in the 17th century.
 For even spookier adventures, head to the Fontanelle Cemetery in the Materdei neighbourhood.
 Thousands of anonymous remains, many plague victims, were laid to rest in these volcanic caves.